Children's cancer centers

 Getting to a Center

 Abrams JS, Mooney M, Zwiebel JA, Christian MC, Doroshow JH.
 Structures supporting cancer clinical trials.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 5th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 20.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 20.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.